karenying/blog.karenying.com/content/posts/2020-12-31--tracked-my-mood.md

 ### Seasonal Depression

-I also probably have a mild case of seasonal depression.
+I have a self-diagnosed mild case of seasonal depression.
 Being outside and getting sun makes me happy.
 Summer is my favorite season by far.
-Thus, I had way more Great days when the weather was warmer.
+Thus, I had way more Great days when the weather was warmer:

+<span style="color:#FF2600">[YEAR VIEW]</span>

 ### Bad Days Get Better

+On 3/3, I went through a breakup which was definitely the lowest point of the year.
+I wallowed in misery for a solid two days -- didn't leave my room, couldn't eat, constantly crying etc. I tracked every day during this period:

 <div class="mood">
   <img class="color" src="https://i.imgur.com/5LqcDs4.png" alt="bad days">
   <img class="colorblind" src="https://i.imgur.com/iNNaYBE.png" alt="bad days">
 </div>

+In the moment, it felt like I'd never be happy again.
+But with every passing day, it hurt a little less and the graph above reflects that.

+Now, when I feel down, I think about those days in March, and remind myself that Great days are just around the corner.
+Time truly heals all wounds and I can get through it.

 ## Conclusion

-<span style="color:#FF2600">more reflection</span>
+What a year!
+I'm so glad I conducted this experiment.

+First, I absolutely adored coding a full stack app from scratch -- I learned tons in the process.
+And second, I appreciated how I got to reflect on my day every night, as well as on the entire year through this post.
+I can't believe I'm saying this but overall, **2020 was a Good year for me**.
+Lotsa growth and development, both skill-wise and personal-wise.

-If I could make Dayz from scratch, I would implement these things:
+If I could make Dayz from scratch, I would implement:

 - Have Express serve my React app -- might solve some CORS / HTTP vs HTTPS issues
 - Structure components differently